fbecart/url-shortener/README.md

     export SHORT_URL_PREFIX=https://bit.ly/

-So far, short URLs are only stored in memory.
-It would be interesting to store them in a file or on a Redis instance instead.
+Short URLs are persisted on a simple text file.
+The location of this file can be configured by environment variable (default value is `short.urls`).

+    export DATA_FILE=/var/url-shortener/short.urls

 ## Why Rust?